maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

         ├── sample1.filtered.BAM_peaks.qc.txt
         └── sample2.filtered.BAM_peaks.qc.txt

-Currently the ATAC-seq workflow performs detection of open chromatin regions via `MACS2 <https://github.com/taoliu/MACS>`__ (or `HMMRATAC <https://academic.oup.com/nar/article/47/16/e91/5519166>`__ or `Genrich <https://github.com/jsh58/Genrich>`__, if specified with ``--peakCaller``), and if a sample sheet is provided, the detection of differential open chromatin sites via `CSAW <https://bioconductor.org/packages/release/bioc/html/csaw.html>`__.
+Currently the ATACseq workflow performs detection of open chromatin regions via `MACS2 <https://github.com/taoliu/MACS>`__ (or `HMMRATAC <https://academic.oup.com/nar/article/47/16/e91/5519166>`__ or `Genrich <https://github.com/jsh58/Genrich>`__, if specified with ``--peakCaller``), and if a sample sheet is provided, the detection of differential open chromatin sites via `CSAW <https://bioconductor.org/packages/release/bioc/html/csaw.html>`__.
 There are additionally log files in most of the directories.
 The various outputs are documented in the CSAW and MACS2 documentation.
 For more information on the contents of the **CSAW_MACS2_sampleSheet** folder, see section :ref:`diffOpenChrom` .

 * **MACS2** / **HMMRATAC** / **Genrich**: Contains peaks found by the peak caller.
 The most useful files end in ``.narrowPeak`` or ``.gappedPeak`` and are appropriate for visualization in IGV.